Magnus L. Kpakol: Early life and education

 Magnus Lekara Kpakol was born in B. Dere, Gokana in Rivers State of Nigeria.
 He attended Saint Pius X College, Bodo City, and Baptist High School, Port Harcourt before leaving for the United States as a teenager in the mid 1970s.
 He obtained a Bachelor of Science Degree from the University of Wisconsin, (1978); did graduate studies in Economics and Industrial Relations at the University of Minnesota, Minneapolis and in 1982, obtained a Master of Science Degree in Labor Economics and Industrial Relations at the University of North Texas in Denton.
-In 1983 he received an M.A. in Political Economy from the University of Texas at Dallas from where in 1988 he also obtained a Ph.D in Political Economy, specializing in economic development and international economics.
+In 1983 he received an M.A. in Political Economy from the University of Texas at Dallas from where in 1988 he also obtained a PhD in political economy, specializing in economic development and international economics.

 Career

 Public Sector Service

 Kpakol served in Nigeria's Federal Executive Council as Chief Economic Adviser to President Olusegun Obasanjo.
-In this role, he was also the Vice Chairman and CEO of the National Planning Commission, where he worked with the Minister of Finance and the Governor of the Central Bank on national fiscal and monetary policies.
+In this role, he was also the vice chairman and CEO of the National Planning Commission, where he worked with the minister of finance and the governor of the Central Bank on national fiscal and monetary policies.

 Subsequently, he was appointed National Coordinator of the National Poverty Eradication Program (NAPEP).
 His administration at NAPEP was noted for developing several key initiatives, including a Conditional Cash Transfer (CCT) program known as COPE, the Village Economic Development Solutions (Village Solutions), and the Promise Keeper Partnership (PKP) for faith-based organizations.